id-Software/DOOM-3-BFG/README.md

 Name                              | Description
 :--------------------------------------| :------------------------------------------------
 exportScriptEvents                     | Command: Generates a new script/doom_events.script that reflects all registered class events in the idClass C++ system.
-The gamecode still needs to be extended to add the original comments of the events exportDeclsToJSON                      | Command: Exports all entity and model defs to exported/entities.json for usage in Blender postLoadExportModels                   | Cvar: Export models after loading to OBJ model format.
+The gamecode still needs to be extended to add the original comments of the events exportEntityDefsToBlender              | Command: Exports all entity and model defs to exported/entities.json for usage in Blender exportEntityFGD                        | Command: Exports all entity defs to exported/_tb/*.fgd for usage in TrenchBroom postLoadExportModels                   | Cvar: Export models after loading to OBJ model format.
 Set it to 1 before loading a map. exportMapToOBJ                         | Command: Convert .map file to .obj/.mtl postLoadExportFlashAtlas               | Cvar: Set to 1 at startup to dump the Flash images to exported/swf/